mhanf/ShinyRating/README.md

 ## License

-The ShinyRating package as a whole is licensed under the MIT license.
+The ShinyRating package as a whole is licensed under the HIPPOCRATIC license.